 Service detection rules API

-You can also set a custom rule for service detection that will map certain requests to a standalone service.
+Alternatively, you can set a custom rule for service detection that will map certain requests to a standalone service.
 For more information, see Service detection rules API.
-You'd need the opaque web service type of rules.
+You'll need the opaque web requests type of rules.